Traditional BSN Application Overview

 The traditional four-year bachelor’s degree in nursing option is designed for students coming directly from high school or transferring from another university or college.
 First-year college students or transfer candidates may obtain the application form from the MU Admissions Office to be admitted as a pre-nursing student.

 First-year college students and transfer students who apply to be pre-nursing majors must meet MU admission requirements.
 Students should select pre-nursing on their University of Missouri application forms.
-It is recommended that transfer students attend MU as soon as possible if they wish to complete the BSN program in four years.
-There are specific courses that must be completed at the University of Missouri.
+Transfer students are encouraged to start at MU as soon as possible since there are specific courses that must be completed at the University of Missouri.

-The Sinclair School of Nursing offers the Nursing Scholars Program for exceptional first-year MU honors students who are pursuing the nursing major.
-Only qualified first-year college students may apply for the Nursing Scholars Program and must be admitted to the Honors College before applying.
-Freshmen pre-nursing honors students must apply for nursing scholar admission prior to the end of their first semester at MU.
-Students will be notified by the advising office.
-Nursing Scholars must also meet all eligibility requirements to apply for clinical admission in addition to the requirements listed above.
+The School of Nursing Scholars Program is for exceptional first-year students who have been admitted to the Honors College.
+Freshmen pre-nursing honors students must apply for nursing scholar admission before the end of their first semester at MU.
+Admission notifications will be sent by the advising office.
+Like all pre-nursing students, Nursing Scholars must also meet eligibility requirements to apply for admission to the clinical major.

 Admission to the clinical major